 - not seeming to recognize you or every day surroundings

 And now for the good news!
-The name of the game in treating dogs with CDS is Calm… Calm… Calm…
+The name of the game in treating dogs with CCD is Calm… Calm… Calm…

 Other things you can do to calm your faithful friend are the same things you did before the dementia such as a light brushing or combing, a tender cuddle, or a leisurely walk in the sunshine; And never underestimate the calming effect of your own soothing voice and your own gentle touch.

 Diabetes / It can’t be cured but can be successfully managed